jamiltarek55/Crime-Missing-Report-System/README.md

   <li>In your system console write </li>

   `git init`<br/>
-  `git clone https://github.com/jamiltarek55/Missing-Crime-Report-System && cd Missing-Crime-Report-System`
+  `git clone https://github.com/jamiltarek55/MissingCrimeReportSystem && cd MissingCrimeReportSystem`

   <li>Then you will have to type the following command, depending on what you have installed, npm or yarn.</li>